Van MOT essentials - what do you need to know?

 - How long is an MOT test?

 The MOT – an overview

-The MOT only confirms that at the time of the test your vehicle (without it being dismantled) did or did not meet the minimum road safety and environmental standards.
+The MOT only confirms that at the time of the test, your vehicle (without it being dismantled), did or did not meet the minimum acceptable road safety and environmental standards by law.

-Even if your vehicle passes the MOT, you might be surprised to discover the following:
+Even if your van passes its MOT, you might be surprised to discover the following: